 While creating that type of environment may sound easy, there may be things you haven’t thought about that could change your environment for the worse by adding stress and chaos.
 Who needs that?
 Here are some things to inventory in your life to see whether they are helping or hindering the healing environment that you need.

 Hit pause for a few days and write down anything in your environment that you notice that’s becoming stressful or is creating stress or chaos for you.
 What to consider.
-We’ll keep this as simple as possible by using our five (5) senses and then adding a couple other categories.
+We’ll keep this as simple as possible by using our five (5) senses and then adding a couple of other categories.

 What sounds do you most often hear in your environment?
 Are those sounds soothing or do they grind on your nerves?
 Can you hear nature sounds from inside your home?
 If you have bird feeders near your windows, you might see and hear the birds outside, which can be relaxing.